withastro/docs/src/pages/en/guides/cms/sanity.md

 ## Community Resources

-- Use the unofficial [`astro-sanity` integration](https://github.com/littlesticks/astro-sanity) to add Sanity to your project.
+- Use the [`astro-sanity` integration](https://github.com/littlesticks/astro-sanity) to add Sanity to your project.

+- You can get started with the [Astro Sanity Minimal Starter](https://github.com/littlesticks/astro-sanity-minimal-starter).